swiftlang/swift-foundation/Proposals/nnnn-ContiguousBytes-Span.md

 ```

 However, doing so on the protocol itself would break source compatibility, because one cannot correctly implement `withBytes` for a non-copyable result type `R` in terms of the existing `withUnsafeBytes`.
 Therefore, we settle for only supporting non-copyable result types in the concrete `withBytes` implementations.

+### Use an `Element: BitwiseCopyable` requirement instead of `Element == UInt8`

+The various generic types conditionally conform to `ContiguousBytes` when they store `UInt8` (byte) elements.
+Conceptually, it would be more general to allow the element to be any `BitwiseCopyable` type (as defined be [SE-0426](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0426-bitwise-copyable.md)).
+However, SE-0426 defines limitations on the use of `BitwiseCopyable` that prohibit it from being used for the conditional conformance.

+It would be possible to generalize the `withBytes` operations on `Span` et al to work on `BitwiseCopyable`element types, but doing so does not seem worth it: the `withBytes` functions aren't particularly useful when you already have a concrete type in the `Span` family, because they already provide `bytes` properties.